nathaneastwood/sparkts/inst/docs/things_to_consider.md

 * Should the tests be using `master = "local"`?
 Probably not since the packages will be running on Cloudera Data Science Workbench and CDAP.
 * We should run tests for each version of Spark to ensure the results are what we expect.

+# Spark connection

+* How do we connect to the CDAP and CDSW Spark connections?